kmilanez/text-diff/README.md

 > ./text-diff.sh stop docker
 ```

-In case you don't want to use the script, each project can be execute using gradle wrapper:
+In case you don't want to use the script, each project can be executed using gradle wrapper:

 ```shell
 > ./diff-service/gradlew bootRun